Nucleon Isovector Axial Form Factors: Introduction

 Similarly, recent advances in simulations of lattice QCD have enabled robust results for the nucleon charges that have been reviewed by the Flavor Lattice Averaging Group (FLAG) in their 2019 and 2021 reports~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,FlavourLatticeAveragingGroup:2019iem}).
-Results for axial vector form factors~\cite{Park:2021ypf} are now available with $\lesssim 10\%$ uncertainty as we show in this work.
-At the same time, there continues to be progress in nuclear many-body theory in the calculation of the neutrino-nucleus cross-section~\cite{Ruso:2022qes}.
+Results for axial-vector form factors~\cite{Park:2021ypf} are now available with $\lesssim 10\%$ uncertainty as we show in this work.
+At the same time, there continues to be progress in nuclear many-body theory for the calculation of the neutrino-nucleus cross-section~\cite{Ruso:2022qes}.

 In this work, we present lattice QCD results for the isovector axial, $G_A(Q^2)$, induced pseudoscalar, $\widetilde{G}_P(Q^2)$, and pesudoscalar $G_P(Q^2)$ form factors, the axial, scalar and tensor isovector charges $g_A^{u-d}$, $g_S^{u-d}$ and $g_T^{u-d}$, the axial charge radius squared $\expv{r_A^2}$, the induced pseudoscalar coupling $g_P^\ast$, and the pion-nucleon coupling $g_{\pi NN}$.